wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Hello, quarkus developer!
 ```

 Again, you haven’t recompiled or restarted the services.
 Quarkus is watching for any changes in the source tree and takes the required actions automatically.

 This is already great.
 Really.
 But let’s move on.

 ## Creating a database client
-The use case for this book should not be a simple hello service.
+The use case for this book should be richer than a simple hello service.
 We want to have a database client that reads from writes and to a database.
 After [reading the corresponding documentation][6], I decided to use Panache here, as it seems to reduce the work I have to do dramatically.

 First you need to add the required extensions to your project.
 The following command installs a JDBC driver for PostgreSQL and everything to be used for ORM: